Nicholas-Schaub/TensorState/docs/source/Installation.rst

 -------------------

-Precompiled wheels exist for Windows 10, Linux, and MacOS for Python versions 3.6 to 3.8.
-No special dependencies are required.
+Precompiled wheels exist for Windows 10, Linux, and MacOS for Python versions 3.6 to 3.9.
+No special dependencies are required, but it is assumed that either TensorFlow >= 2.2 and PyTorch >= 1.6 has already been installed.

 ``pip install TensorState``

-As of TensorState v0.3.0, many operations will be performed on Nvidia GPUs if CuPy is installed.
-This can lead to significant improvement in performance because in addition to the data being processed in parallel on the GPU, less data is transferred over the bus since data is compressed before sending to main memory.

-`Please read the CuPy documentation on how to install for your version of Cuda. <https://docs.cupy.dev/en/stable/install.html>`_.
+For Cuda acceleration of TensorState operations, `please read the CuPy documentation on how to install for your version of Cuda. <https://docs.cupy.dev/en/stable/install.html>`_.

 ---------------
 Troubleshooting